-- Sibelius, Rachmaninoff, Prokofiev, Vaughan-Williams, Ravel, Barber, and others like them are role models for my music, though mine sounds nothing like any of theirs, nor theirs like each others’.
+- Sibelius, Rachmaninoff, Prokofiev, Vaughan-Williams, Ravel, Barber, and others like them are role models for my work, though mine sounds nothing like any of theirs, nor theirs like each others’.
 Though each had a completely unique artistic voice, what they did have in common was an essentially melodic, narrative style and a great mastery of craft.
 They are role models, because, collectively, they proved that well-written, new tonal music could continue to be infinitely viable as an option for composers, both in the midst of their own Modernist era and in today’s pluralistic classical milieu.
 Composing with this type of traditional craft is far easier said than done, though, and I have labored for decades to learn to do it.
 It is not just a matter of having a tune here or there, or of writing a short, accessible “film cue,” as some may dismiss it, but of making an extended, developmental, narrative formal argument, complete with melodic invention, counterpoint, modulation, and harmonic sophistication — i.e., all the elements of great tonal craft.

 - I feel a responsibility as a matter of social justice and social conscience to write music that contributes to the wider common good of society outside of the ivory tower.
 I believe music can exhibit full classical integrity of craft and still speak to a mainstream audience without being pandering or banal.
 It can be both respected and enjoyed by a wide range of listeners, from the most educated, acculturated, and musically sophisticated who perceive and understand a long, developmental structure, to ordinary listeners who are simply moved by beautiful sound and memorable melody.
 I cannot in good conscience write music in a style that only a tiny percentage of the populace can comprehend or get anything out of hearing.